Stress is far from fun!

 8) Journal your feelings.

-All you need is a cute notebook like this one, this one or this one and a pen.
+All you need is a cute notebook like this one or this one and a pen.
 Just brain dump everything on your mind.
 Let it ALL go.
 Create solutions, give yourself pep talks, complain, whatever you need to do.
 Getting our thoughts on paper frees up so much space in our heads.
 It’s a huge stress reliever.

 Here are some journaling prompt ideas: